Modiseus/HueLevelLoader/README.md

 ## Some things to note

-* If you start a new game like normal after using the HueLevelLoader you just have to restart the game.
+* To start a new game like normal after using the HueLevelLoader you have to close and restart the game.

 * HueLevelLoader works by changing which level the game loads when you start a new game.
 This has the side effect that all your progress (colors unlocked, beakers unlocked, map areas unlocked) will be reset.

 * The HueLevelLoader also displays the state of the `CurrentLevel` and `LastDoor` variables.
-This can you help understand how death warps work.
+This can help you understand how death warps work.